dragoninventor41/hack-n-slosh/README.md

 ## Todo
 * Player left and right acceleration
-* Disallow camera to move past level bounds
+* Disallow camera to move past y level bounds
 * Ramp physics
 * Rewrite player class to render/function as a sprite like it was before camera update
 * Music system